History & Political Science

 As an History major you will take foundational and advanced coursework in world and American history.
 Students develop strong analytical, writing, and research skills, with coursework grounded in the discipline of History and in Arts & Sciences disciplines of your choice.

 The Political Science major provides you with foundational courses in the major subfields of the discipline: International Relations, American Politics, Comparative Politics and Public Policy, with the opportunity to build coursework in these subfield specializations of your choice.
 The major also includes a political science research methods course as part of your senior thesis sequence.

-The History & Political Science - Adolescent Education Specialization major is designed for students who plan to become high school teachers.
-This major combines foundational and advanced courses in History, Political Science and Education.
+The History & Political Science - Adolescent Education: Social Studies major is designed for students who plan to become high school teachers.
+This major combines foundational and advanced courses in History, Political Science, and Education.

-All of our majors culminate with a senior thesis project.
-You will choose an original research question for your capstone research project, conducting research at the end of your junior year and writing the thesis in the Fall semester of your senior year.
+All of our majors culminate with a senior thesis research project.
+You will choose an original research question for your capstone research project, conducting research in the Spring semester of your junior year and writing the thesis in the Fall semester of your senior year.
 This project gives you the opportunity for an in-depth exploration of a topic connected to your own intellectual interests and future career.
-Researching and writing your thesis provides an opportunity for advanced, independent research under the close guidance of faculty members.
-The project will become part of your educational portfolio, serving as a writing exemplar for graduate studies, and demonstrating to future employers your proficiency in conceptualizing and completing a long-term project.
+Researching and writing a senior thesis provides an opportunity for advanced, independent research under the close guidance of faculty members.
+The project will become part of your educational portfolio, serving as a writing sample for graduate studies, and demonstrating to future employers your proficiency in conceptualizing and completing a long-term project.